dkary/dfgraph/README.md

-# dataflow
+# dfgraph

 Visualize how data flows through an R script to illuminate unfamiliar workflows or guide your works-in-progress.

+### Note

-Note: This package is in a **pre-alpha state** and not yet intended for serious use (although you're welcome to test/experiment).
+- This package is in a **pre-alpha state** and not yet intended for serious use (although you're welcome to test/experiment).
 There will likely be major changes in the near future (e.g., to enable interactivity).

-### Limitations

-The most obvious limitation is that code is inherently flexible, and I won't be able to capture all the ways people might program.
-For example:

-- We can misidentify dependencies due to name scoping (e.g., dataframe$column "d" vs. global variable "d") with non-standard evaluation (e.g., in `dplyr`).

-However, I suspect that I can capture enough of the common data science coding patterns for the package to nonetheless be useful (more details in [Proof of Concept](ref/POC.md)).
+- There are certain (I think fundamental) [limitations](#limitations) to parsing dependencies from an R script, although I don't think these are enough to prevent `dfgraph` from being useful.

 ## Installation